 Trump engineered sudden windfall in 2016 as campaign funds dwindled

-Tax records expose more than $21 million in highly unusual payments from Las Vegas hotel Trump owns with Phil Ruffin
+Tax records expose more than $21 million in unusual payments from Las Vegas hotel Trump co-owns

 Tax records expose more than $21 million in highly unusual payments from Las Vegas hotel Trump owns with Phil Ruffin.
 Photograph: Yuri Gripas/Reuters